RedisGraph/RedisGraph/deps/GraphBLAS/GraphBLAS/README.md

 /home/me/SuiteSparse/GraphBLAS/build, where "/home/me/SuiteSparse/GraphBLAS" is
 where you placed your copy of GraphBLAS.

-If you have MATLAB R2021a, the gbmake script will link against the library -lgraphblas_renamed, not -lgraphblas, because that version of MATLAB includes its own version of SuiteSparse:GraphBLAS (v3.3.3, an earlier one).
-To avoid a name conflict, you must compile the -lgraphblas_renamed library in /home/me/SuiteSparse/GraphBLAS/GraphBLAS/build.
+MATLAB (not Octave) the gbmake script will link against the library -lgraphblas_matlab, not -lgraphblas, because that version of MATLAB includes its own version of SuiteSparse:GraphBLAS (v3.3.3, an earlier one).
+To avoid a name conflict, you must compile the -lgraphblas_matlab library in /home/me/SuiteSparse/GraphBLAS/GraphBLAS/build.

 MATLAB/Octave needs to know where to find the compiled GraphBLAS library.
 On